Monday, August 11, 2025

 Looking towards that 4th Hill

 Greetings and many blessings to us all as we embark on this transiting season.
 As I take a moment to recognize our journey thus far this year, I ponder on the significance that this time of year holds for me.
 It symbolizes the need for peace.
-I don't know if everyone feels that similarly, but I yearn for a tranquil time in the days to come.
+I don't know if everyone feels that way similarly, but I yearn for a tranquil time in the days to come.
 Despite the obstacles we face, as we face the remaining end of our year, I believe we endeavor to hold on to the joys of summer and revive their essence in the waning times we travel in.

 I reflect on my indigenous ancestors and their philosophy towards harmony and peace.
-During the treaty making era, from an Indigenous perspective, treaty protocol was a sincere act of harmonious and peaceful intentions with the Europeans.
+During the treaty-making era, from an Indigenous perspective, treaty protocol was a sincere act of harmonious and peaceful intentions with the Europeans.
 For Indigenous people and their high concern for relationship building, it was a sacred contract.
 Such contract endeavors where considered highly honored, similar to the marriage contract that some of us still respect.
 However, European objectives were quite different.

 Through the European perspective, peace methods were only used if it was cheaply obtainable.
-If there seemed to be more time-consuming efforts needed for negotiations (which usually involves some costs), then violence and force are the likely means of confrontations.
+If there seemed to be more time-consuming efforts needed for negotiations (which usually involves some costs), then violence and force are the likely means of confrontation.

 Unfortunately, our society has powerfully developed such colonial methods through its dominance.
 Despite its ubiquity, some of us still desire to practice means of peace and harmony.